 World Impact Network (WIN) is an international Christian educational organization which was established in 1996.
 WIN has worked tirelessly to educate leaders worldwide, both formally and informally.
-Higher education related to graduate and postgraduate education has been provided in cooperation with different US based accredited academic institutions, to students in Asia, resulting in the graduation of 24 Doctor of Ministry students and 16 Masters of Divinity students since the program was launched in 2007.
-In 2016, WIN launched The New International University (TNIU) in order to expand its education reach, globally.
+Beginning in 2077, higher education related to graduate and postgraduate education was provided in cooperation with different US based accredited academic institutions to students in Asia, resulting in the graduation of students both with Doctor of Ministry and Masters of Divinity degrees.
+In 2017, WIN launched The New International University (TNIU), in order to globally expand its educational reach and has continued to educate and graduate leaders in ministry.

 WIN has provided humanitarian aid at times alongside its informal educational programs.
 In particular, the Renewal Food Bank was established in Bellevue, Washington in 1996 to meet the needs of the marginalized in King County resulting in the feeding of over 35,000 people.
+In keeping with WIN's goal to develop leaders, the Renewal Food Bank was established as a separate non-profit organization in 2013, and they continue to feed the hungry in King County.
+They can be reached through their website, linked above.
 Part of the mandate of the Renewal Food Bank was to provide different educational opportunities alongside food assistance to the population it served.
 Some of these opportunities included:

 - Conversational English classes for immigrants